Our California State Disability Insurance (SDI) calculator answers three common questions.

 The program begins paying four weeks before a normal delivery, and six weeks after a vaginal birth.
 C-section delivery may last longer.

 Input 10 weeks for a normal vaginal delivery, and 12 weeks for a normal C-section birth.

 The duration of claims payments is shorter for people participating in the self-employed program.
 The maximum duration for self-employed workers is 39 weeks.

 Check off yes or no for self-employed on the input form.
 The calculator will automatically compute the maximum amount based upon your response.

 California SDI permits claims payments for workers who must reside at a licensed drug or alcohol rehabilitation center.
 The maximum claims payment duration is 90 days.

-Check of yes or no for drug and alcohol rehabilitation on the input form.
+Check of yes or no for drug and alcohol rehabilitation in the input form.
 The system will automatically calculate the maximum amount based upon your response.